 However, prenuptial agreements cannot establish a legally binding arrangement for child custody and child support matters.
 Only the court can make final decisions on issues involving the care and support of children.
-Although, a local attorney could help either spouse ensure that their personal preferences are taken into consideration in a professionally drafted prenup contract.
+Although, a PG County attorney could help either spouse ensure that their personal preferences are taken into consideration in a professionally drafted prenup contract.

 Ensuring a Pre-Marital Agreement is Legally Binding

 Unlike many other states, Maryland does not establish specific rules and expectations for pre-marital agreements.
 Instead, prenups in Prince George’s County must adhere to state contract drafting and enforcement guidelines, meaning that all the following criteria must be met for a prenuptial agreement to be valid and enforceable: